mawady/awesome-tools-cv/README.md

-# awesome-devops-cv
-A curated list of DevOps tools for Computer Vision
+# A curated list of tools for Computer Vision projects
+---
+##